Ed1123/100-days-of-code/log.md

 **Thoughts:** A better day, but still a lazy one.
 At least I move, read and learn a lot of Web Dev.

+### Day 79: April 3, 2020 (tree-height.py)

+**Today's Progress**: I finished testing the check_brackets.py problem and moved to the tree height one.
+I spend a lot of time reviewing key concepts.
+Those help get to a solution.
+Tomorrow I’ll implement it.

+**Thoughts:** Still lazy, but starting to feel better.

 **Link(s) to work**
 1. [Link](http://www.example.com)